 Recipe Tips

-• Thaw the hens in the fridge overnight before cooking.
+• Thaw frozen hens in the fridge overnight.

-• Fresh herbs or lemon slices can be added to the cavity before cooking.
+• Add fresh herbs or lemon slices to the cavity before cooking.

 • Cook until the hens reach 165°F with a thermometer in the thickest part of the breast.